cogeotiff/rio-tiler-pds/docs/usage/sentinel.md

 ### L2A - JPEG2000

+!!! warnings

+    :warning: JPEG2000 format is not `Cloud Optimized`, numerous GET requests will be needed to read such format which could result in important cost.

 bands: `B01, B02, B03, B04, B05, B06, B07, B08, B09, B11, B12, B8A`

 Note: `AOT, SCL, WVP` bands are not supported.